Allied Health

 Physiotherapy

-Physiotherapy is available throughout the school terms and is dependent on each student’s level of need to access their learning.
+Physiotherapy is available to students throughout the school terms and is dependent on the level of their need to access their learning.

 Occupational Therapy